Content seriesView full content series

-Is proactive customer service actually marketing's remit?
+Is proactive customer service actually marketing's remit?by

 Marketing and customer service have long been prescribed as natural bedfellows.
 Yet enticing the two departments to dip beneath the sheets together can be a hard sell.